palon7/monaparty-app-proposal/1-nft-image-spec.md

 ## Notice

-This proposal is in the draft stage.
+This proposal is in the review stage.
 Discussion and feedback are widely welcome.

 ## Abstract